 - Or even a link to read more about the subject, join your Facebook group, or leave a comment.

 The point is that each post is an opportunity to grow your following and create passive income—either directly or indirectly—and your call to action should be foremost in your mind as you’re writing each article.

 Personally, I'm a huge fan of monetizing your blog posts with affiliate products.
-(Here's an ebook to help you learn how to make your first affiliate sale in less than 24 hours.)

 It's highly likely that when you are creating your blog posts–no matter what niche you are in–you are mentioning products or services that you use.

 For instance, if you are a mommy blogger writing a blog post about your experience using different types of bottles for your child, you can monetize your post by using Amazon links to the bottles you love and suggest for other moms.

 Another example, if you are a business blogger writing a post about your favorite email tool, you can become an affiliate for that specific tool and add your links to your blog post.

 This way you get paid for talking to others about something you already use and love!